 Gap Analysis-Opportunity Matrix

-At a very high level, the Gap Analysis-Opportunity Matrix is used in the context of business, analysis, strategy.
+At a very high level, the Gap Analysis-Opportunity Matrix is used in the context of business, strategy, management.

 Gap Analysis-Opportunity Matrix quadrant descriptions, including examples